CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

 You will understand that non-planar geometry can ruin the surface of a model and ways to cure it.

 (Unique Video Reference: _CP_CBC)

-# Edge Rings

-In this video (objectives)…

-Learn about edge rings.
-How they help you manage your geometry.
-Definition: A series of edges which are not directly connected, but share faces.

-After watching (learning outcomes)…

-You will have know how to select edge rings.

-(Unique Video Reference: _CP_CBC)